 For example, by regulation and most policies governing a lender’s appraisal process, anyone performing appraisal management services such as selecting an appraiser or an Appraisal Management Company for a particular assignment, is required to be independent of the transaction.
 Ensuring this and other compliance standards are met can be challenging without a software or system in place to reduce or eliminate the potential for human error.

 If all of these things sound like a lot to manage, we’re here to help.
 Reggora provides mortgage lenders with appraisal management software that makes all of the above easy and seamless.
 From pipeline visibility to appraiser performance reporting and compliance, we have you covered.
-Click here to learn more about how Reggora helps you manage your own panel of appraisers.
+Click here to download our guide and learn more about how Reggora helps you manage your own panel of appraisers.
 Or if you want see the platform in action, request a demo and see for yourself!